ItsJonQ/g2/README.md

 ### Native support and considerations for a11y

 Considerations for a11y should be inherent to the core system.
 This ensures that a11y works consistently throughout the entire project.
+Adding a11y on top often leads to inconsistencies, fragmentation,and regressions.
+This should be avoided.
 Implementation should feel mostly "invisible" at the component (code) layer.

 ### Seamless integration into existing systems